huseyinsonmez/patroni/extras/startup-scripts/README.md

 LOGFILE for log (script creates it if does not exist)

 Note.
 If you have several versions of Postgres installed, please add to POSTGRES_VERSION the release number which you wish to run.
 Script uses this value to append PATH environment with correct path to Postgres bin.

+### haproxy-ctmpl.service
+Systemd service file for consul-template.
+This servise starts consul-template for HAProxy configuration.

+### pgbouncer-ctmpl.service
+Systemd service file for consul-template.
+This servise starts consul-template for pgBouncer configuration.